wpscholar/Compass/README.md

 # Flagship Compass

 The most advanced WordPress Starter theme ever created.
 Compass will revolutionize your theme development workflow by removing all the guesswork and letting you focus on the fun stuff.
 Built using the latest and greatest web development tools like Grunt, Sass, Bourbon, and Hybrid Core.

+## Credits

+The non-dependency PHP and styles were mostly written by [Robert Neu](http://flagshipwp.com).

+The Grunt development was mostly written by [Gary Jones](http://gamajo.com).

 ## Project Development

 This documentation is by no means complete and will be expanded upon in the near future.
 In order to get up and running, you'll need to install a few key components.
 We've put together a screencast which will walk you through the setup process and we also have an entire pulic [forum dedicated to Compass](http://community.flagshipwp.com/category/themes/compass) where you can register and learn from other developers who are using it to build cool stuff.

-## Project Structure
+### Project Structure

     .
     ├── assets